THE INFORMATION ON THIS WEBSITE SHOULD NOT BE CONSTRUED AS LEGAL ADVICE. AT ALL TIMES YOU HAVE THE RIGHT TO CONSULT YOUR OWN ATTORNEY.

 Protected Property Claim Form

 What is Exempt and Non-Exempt Personal Property?
 Exempt personal property is defined by Chapter 42 of the Texas Property Code.
 That law lists certain catagories of personal property and types of money that are exempt, which means creditors and receivers can not seize it.
 All other personal property is non-exempt and subject to seizure.
+Exemptions only apply to individuals.
+Companies do not have any exempt property.